8 Welsh Festivals You Don’t Want To Miss

 Cardigan River and Food Festival

-Since the late 1990s, the Cardigan River and Food Festival has been a celebrated event.
-Delight in sampling the finest locally sourced food from independent Welsh producers while enjoying a plethora of water-based activities on the scenic River Teifi.
-This festival goes beyond seafood and highlights the diverse food scene in Cardigan.
-Nestled beside the expansive River Teifi, it serves as a delightful platform for discovering small, independent Welsh food producers, including award-winning cheesemakers and rare breed livestock farmers.
+Nestled beside the expansive River Teifi, this festival serves as a delightful platform for discovering small, independent Welsh food producers, including award-winning cheesemakers and rare breed livestock farmers.
 Unique river events such as coracle races and RNLI demonstrations add to the festival's charm.
 With plenty to explore in Cardigan, it's the perfect opportunity for a memorable mini-break in Wales.
-The Cardigan River and Food Festival takes place in August.

 Cultural Festivals in Wales

-Wales in a country with a long and rich history, filled to the bring with incredible creativity and culture which is showcased in the inspiring day and weekend-long festivals.
+Wales is a country with a long and rich history, filled to the bring with incredible creativity and culture which is showcased in the inspiring day and weekend-long festivals.
 Celebrating all the Welsh culture, and in particular literature, has to offer is a staple of the below-mentioned culture festivals.

 Gladfest logo 2023 web banner